 Ceylon Cinnamon Australia

-We source Organically grown Ceylon Cinnamon and Ceylon Tea from Sri Lanka (formally known as Ceylon).
+We source naturally grown Ceylon Cinnamon and Ceylon Tea from Sri Lanka (formally known as Ceylon).
 Sri Lanka has a favourable climate and ideal soil conditions for growing Cinnamon, Tea and many other foods.
 Cinnamomum Verum, which is the scientific name for Ceylon Cinnamon, is the inner bark of the cinnamon tree, which is dried and processed and packaged immediately to maintain the freshness.

 Cinnamon is a common spice among different cultures since it is used as a seasoning for a variety of sweet and savoury foods.
 It has been used for thousands of years due to its invigorating taste.
 Cinnamon is further classified into several types out of which the common two types are known as Ceylon cinnamon and Cassia cinnamon.
 These two spices are different from each other in respect to their shape, colour and taste.
 Ceylon Cinnamon comes from the bark of a tropical tree which is grown in Sri Lanka.
 The Ceylon Cinnamon sticks come from the inner bark of these trees.
 There are many health benefits of Ceylon cinnamon which is why it is a popular household spice.
 However, if you are just being introduced to Ceylon Cinnamon and want to know how you can identify a true Ceylon Cinnamon, then keep on reading.

 Ceylon Cinnamon also known as the true Cinnamon offers great health benefits to people who consume it.
 If you want to look for real Ceylon Cinnamon then you can only find it in Sri Lanka since it comes from the plant Cinnamomum Zeylanicum.
 Most of the general population have been mistaking cassia cinnamon for Ceylon cinnamon.
-The cinnamon available in the local markets in the United States, Australia and Asia is not ceylon cinnamon unless it is specified.
+The regular cinnamon available in the local markets in the United States, Australia and Asia is not ceylon cinnamon unless it is specified.
 Instead, it is cassia cinnamon which originates from another plant which is known as Cinnamomum cassia.
 It is also called Chinese cinnamon since this plant is usually found in Indonesia and China.
 Even though these two types of cinnamon look the similar, they differ with regards to the amount coumarin in them.
-You will be shocked to find out that coumarin is 250 times higher in Cassia cinnamon than in Ceylon cinnamon.
-As consumers it is crucial for the public to know that coumarin is banned in US and Europe for decades because consuming a large amount of coumarin can result in serious health issues such as kidney and liver failure.
-So if you consume more than a tea spoon of cinnamon a day, it is advised to stay away from Cassia Cinnamon for this reason.
+You will be surprised to find out that coumarin is 250 times higher in Cassia cinnamon than in Ceylon cinnamon.
+As consumers it is good for the public to know that coumarin is banned in US and Europe for decades because consuming a large amount of coumarin can result in serious health issues such as kidney and liver failure.
+So if you consume more than half a tea spoon of cinnamon a day, it is advised to use Ceylon Cinnamon for this reason.

 The distinction between Ceylon cinnamon powder and cassia cinnamon powder is not evident.
 Yes, you can tell them apart from the help of their different packaging, but otherwise it is really hard to know about the difference when it is in powder form.
 However, there are many companies that don’t indicate the type of cinnamon on their packaging.
 Therefore, always make sure to ask the supplier about the type of cinnamon before making a purchase.

-Different ways to identify Ceylon cinnamon sticks
+Different ways to identify Ceylon cinnamon sticks?

 As compared to Ceylon cinnamon powder, it is quite easy to identify Ceylon cinnamon sticks since there are a number of factors that help in telling apart between the cassia cinnamon sticks and Ceylon cinnamon sticks.